-ZAG has been talking about the need for organizations to move past the simple MSP IT support model for years.
+ZAG has been discussing the need for organizations to move past the simple Managed Services Provider (MSP) IT support model for years.
 Why?
 Technology advances provide greater opportunities but require more planning and proper design to ensure proper business value and impact.

 - Increase Margins

 - Ensure Quality

 - Mitigate Risks